bbauska/meta-react-basics/README.md

 3. How HTML elements are used in a web document,

-4. Another important concept to know about when you&apos;re talking about HTML is the Document Object Model, or **DOM**.
+4. Another important concept to know about when you're talking about HTML is the Document Object Model, or **DOM**.

 Users need to be able to interact with elements on a web page.
 This means that an HTML document must be represented in a way that JavaScript code can query and update it.
-And that&apos;s the function of the DOM.
-It&apos;s a model of the objects in your HTML file.
+And that's the function of the DOM.
+It's a model of the objects in your HTML file.

 And web developers interact with the DOM through JavaScript to update